Pear Recipe: Pear Streusal Bundt Cake with Salted Caramel and Chocolate Drizzle

 Add half of the batter to the prepared pan.

-Sprinkle in the struesal mixture, squeezing it to make chunks.
+Sprinkle in the streusel mixture, squeezing it to make chunks.

 Top with the other half of the batter.